 King Bed One Bedroom Suite (w/Sofa Bed) (Room 513)

-Just past that is a huge living room area with an oversized corner sofa-bed and another TV on a small shelve.
-Next to the TV is a workdesk with a chair.
-On top of it is a lamp and room-telephone.
+Just past that is a huge living room area with an oversized corner sofa-bed and another TV on a small shelf.
+Next to the TV is a work desk with a chair.
+On top of it are a lamp and a room telephone.
 The desk is big enough to set up a laptop and work comfortably.
 But as it is right in front of a window, you might have to close the shades to counteract eyestrain.
 Overall there are a lot of windows in this suite but no good view.
-The only somewhat good views are from the round-corner of the suite where you look down onto the intersection in front of the hotel.
+The only somewhat good views are from the round-corner part of the suite where you look down onto the intersection in front of the hotel.
 As all the buildings around the hotel are taller than the hotel itself, you are very limited if it comes to views.
-The streets are narrow and other appartment buildings and a parking garage are within viewing distance of your room.
+The streets are narrow and other apartment buildings and a parking garage are within viewing distance of your room.
 So if you want privacy, you have to keep the shades closed at night.
 You don’t have to worry about the bedroom area of the suite, as it is behind another wall inside the room with no view of the windows.

 Overall the suite is very spacious but at some point feels a little bit empty.
 Don’t get me wrong, I love the wide-open space but it just feels like there is something missing.
 There are multiple panels with buttons to control the different lights of the room.
 The panel next to the room door has a button to turn all lights off when you leave.
 Great to save some energy.
 The room has one issue, it’s the main room door to get into the suite.
 If you don’t pull or push it close all the way, it won’t lock.
 So make sure, especially when you leave your room, that you pull on the handle to close the door all the way.